 Cortisol is the life saving hormone, so it takes priority over all the other hormones –

 - Thyroid – when stress is prolonged, cortisol can affect our thyroid function.
 Thyroid hormones ensure every cell has the energy it needs to function properly.
 When we are low, everything struggles and we can suffer sluggish symptoms like fatigue, brain fog, memory loss, weight gain, constipation, hair loss, poor nails, PMS, low mood, low libido.

 - Insulin – when cortisol raises blood sugar, insulin is needed to take the sugar to our cells for use as energy.
 The more insulin around the more fat storing is likely!

 - Oestrogen/progesterone – you need a good level of progesterone to balance out the effects of oestrogen.
-Cortisol and progesterone are made from the same mother hormone pregnenolone.
-So when the body needs cortisol, the production of progesterone gets sacrificed, leaving higher levels of oestrogen in your system.
+Cortisol can impact the production of progesterone, leaving higher levels of oestrogen in your system.
 This can result in PMS, bloating, breast tenderness, heavy/painful periods, and increased risk of fibroids, endometriosis and breast/ovarian cancer.